Maplewood Sustainability Commission

 • These homeowners, businesses and local organizations are now collectively using renewable energy in amounts that make a real difference for our environment and for the health of our citizens.

 • When the Challenge began, the goal was to match three percent of the city’s energy use with green energy and the residents and businesses of Maplewood showed such overwhelming support of the Green Power Challenge that they doubled the original goal and are now matching SIX PERCENT of the city’s energy use with green energy.
 This success couldn’t have been achieved without local government’s efforts and the help of households and local businesses throughout the community.
-Maplewood can proudly boast that they’re supporting more than seven million kilowatt-hours of green power annually, the equivalent
+Maplewood can proudly boast that they’re supporting more than seven million kilowatt-hours of green power annually, the equivalent to the electricity use of nearly 700 average American homes.
+The environmental impact of this participation is similar to taking 1,278 cars off the road for one year.

 • EPA applauds the leadership and support of the many residents and organizations who have contributed to the success of Maplewood’s Green Power initiative.